How do I obtain a copy of my Policy or Declarations Page?

 Is my Homeowners policy the same as a maintenance contract or home warranty?

-No. Homeowners insurance is designed to protect against a wide variety of unexpected losses such as fire, windstorm, or a burglary.
-It does not cover maintenance items, or wear and tear.
+No. Homeowners insurance is designed to protect against a wide variety of sudden and unexpected losses such as fire, windstorm, or a burglary.
+It does not cover maintenance items, or wear and tear, which are specifically excluded by the policy.
 The best way to understand what your policy covers is to read it carefully.

 What if I have an emergency situation and need repairs immediately?

 For emergency repairs, like when a water line breaks in your home, you should undertake all reasonable and necessary measures to protect your property from further damage.
 Save all receipts and invoices for this work and take multiple photographs throughout the process.

 If you sustained a serious loss such as a fire, a serious plumbing leak or severe structural damage and you need help with relocation or restoration services, you can reach our after-hours claims emergency center at (866) 631-9153.

 If you need to hire a restoration service and don’t know who to call, click here for a list of providers our Policyholders have used on prior claims.
 You are not limited to this list and you may choose any licensed provider you wish.

 Do I need to file a police report?

 If you are involved in an accident or are the victim of a crime, you will need to file a police report at the time of the incident.
 This is particularly helpful for claims involving injury, when multiple parties are involved, or when fault is unclear.
 It may be helpful to photograph the scene of a loss so your Claims Adjuster can better assess what happened.